computation-structures/course/README.md

 systems; students complete the gate-level design for a RISC processor during the lab exercises.

 This repository contains the course materials used between Fall 1995 and Spring 2018 including the lecture slides, edited transcripts of the lectures, and the worksheets of past quiz problems that students used to review their understanding of the material.
+There are also links to the eleven online labs, which each student needed to complete to pass the course.
 We hope this material will be of use to students interested in how computers work and to my teaching collegues who introduce those students to the digital world.

 The course materials are a collaborative effort by many MIT colleagues.
 Steve Ward was the originator of the course in the early